orestisdb/orestisdb.github.io/_pages/about.md

   - /about.html
 ---
 <br>
 I am a Ph.D. student in the [Department of Logic and Philosophy of Science at the University of California, Irvine](https://www.lps.uci.edu/).
-My work sits at the intersection of philosophy of science, philosophy of AI, social epistemology, and computational methods (in particular, applied machine learning and data science).

-My research focuses on how AI systems shape and reveal patterns in human knowledge, behavior, and communication.
-In my current work, I develop and apply computational methods to analyze large-scale patterns in scientific metaphors.
-I also draw on feminist epistemology to interpret how AI systems reflect and reproduce knowledge.

-I am involved in a range of interdisciplinary and community-oriented work, including [collaborating with the Institute for Engineering AI and Society](https://properai.eng.uci.edu/year-1-seed-projects/) in the Samueli School of Engineering at the University of California, Irvine, organizing the [Hypatia Society](https://www.humanities.uci.edu/philosophy/diversity-0), a graduate-led initiative supporting women and gender minorities in philosophy, and running a reading group in feminist philosophy of science.

-Outside of philosophy, I enjoy making art, baking, coding, and watching bad movies with my cat, Captain Cat Sparrow.
+I work in the philosophy of mathematics and in mathematical and philosophical logic.
+I have secondary interests in the history of analytic philosophy, philosophy of language, and formal epistemology.

-You can contact me at: thcotton [at] uci [dot] edu
+You can contact me at: odimoube [at] uci [dot] edu